PlatosTwin/LawSchoolData/docs/index.markdown

 {% include poolscatter.html %}
 <div style="margin: 0px 100px 18px 100px; font-family: calibri; text-align: justify">

-  <i>Note</i>: Percentages calculated by dividing the total number of applicants and admits from LawSchoolData.org by
+  <i>Note</i>: Percentages are calculated by dividing the total number of applicants and admits from LawSchoolData.org by
     the total number of applicants and admits as determined by the 2020 acceptance rate and yield, as reported by the ABA and made available in convenient format by
     <a href="https://7sage.com/top-law-school-admissions/" target="_blank">7Sage</a>.
 An